cloudposse/atmos/website/docs/reference/terraform-limitations.md

 - Automated drift detection needed to ensure environments converge with what's in version control
 :::

-### **Stage 10:** Terraform Bankruptcy 💰
+### **Stage 10:** Terraform Bankruptcy 💥

-Developers realize something is not right.
-They begin to ask, why is this so hard?
+As the complexity and scale of Terraform projects reach a tipping point, developers face a stark realization.
+Questions arise about the inherent difficulties of managing sprawling infrastructure codebases using Terraform, leading to a moment of reckoning.
+Some might question if Terraform is even the right tool.

 :::danger
 - Scripts all over the place that call terraform